pb866/auxdata/README.md

 auxdata
 =======

+> Notice:
+> `auxdata` is now deprecated and will slowly be replaced by individual repositories for each Julia package.

 Auxiliary data and scripts used mainly for Julia scripting.
 Some auxiliary python scripts to derive parameterisations for MCM photolysis processes are provided, but no longer maintained.